 Spouse is the designated beneficiary.
 If your spouse is the designated beneficiary of your HSA, it will be treated as your spouse's HSA after your death.

-Spouse is not the designated beneficiary.
-If your spouse is not the designated beneficiary of your HSA:
+Spouse isn't the designated beneficiary.
+If your spouse isn't the designated beneficiary of your HSA: